Brokers

 • bootstrap:

-• execution_environment: Full command to execute the locally defined bootstrap scripts defined by configuration properties authentication_token_generator, broker_name_generator, resources_generator by the broker.
+• execution_environment: Full command to execute the locally defined bootstrap scripts defined by configuration properties authentication_token_generator, broker_name_generator, and resources_generator by the broker.

 • authentication_token: The authentication token used to authenticate to the broker bootstrap endpoint for a specific agent pool.